-

 - Check that details for the beneficiary you've nominated on your superannuation and insurance are up to date.

-- Consider your super investment option, taking into account the long-term nature of super.
-If you're not working but your partner is, see if you're eligible for spouse contributions and consider whether this is appropriate for you.
+- If you're not working but your partner is, see if you're eligible for spouse contributions and consider whether this is appropriate for you.

 - Review your life insurance(s) to ensure it reflects your financial responsibilities, which may be decreasing if your children are older or your mortgage is smaller.

-- Review your investment option to ensure it's appropriate for your retirement time frame.
+- Consider your super investment option, taking into account the long-term nature of super and review your investment option to ensure it's appropriate for your retirement time frame.

-- Is your income less than $43,445 per year?
-If so you could qualify for a maximum government co-contribution payment and gain an automatic 50% return on a $1,000 voluntary super contribution.
-You can still qualify for a part government co-contribution payment if your income is less than $58,445 per year.
+- Is your income less than $45,400 per year (in 2024/25)?
+If so you could qualify for a maximum government co-contribution payment of $500 on a $1,000 voluntary super contribution.
+You can still qualify for a part government co-contribution payment if your income is less than $60,400 per year (in 2024/25).
 See how much you could receive here

 Tips for your 60s